cawleyflower/testDocs/content/version/cumulus-linux-312/Monitoring_and_Troubleshooting/Monitoring_Best_Practices.md

 </tbody>
 </table>

-Click here to changes from Cumulus Linux 2.5 ESR to 3.0 and later...
+<summary>Click here to changes from Cumulus Linux 2.5 ESR to 3.0 and
+later... </summary>

 Cumulus Linux 2.5.2 through 2.5 ESR uses a forked version of monit called jdoo to monitor processes.
 If the process ever fails, jdoo then